-3. The code official may grant an extension of the 120-day period of vacancy to one year for properties inherited or under probate.
+3. The code official may grant an extension up to twelve (12) months of the 120-day period of vacancy to one year for properties inherited or under probate.

 4. The code official may waive the time limit to remedy a blighted building in cases where an event such as fire, flood, or earthquake interferes with the owner's ability to complete the corrective action within the specified time.